chef-boneyard/chef-web-docs-2016/includes_install/includes_install_push_jobs_server_ha.rst

    This ensures that the |keepalived| scripts are regenerated so they are aware of |push jobs|.

 #.
-Restart all machines on which |push jobs| will run:
+Restart all servers on which |push jobs| will run:

    .. code-block:: bash